-Title II of the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973 dictates that an institution must make reasonable academic adjustments, provide auxiliary aids and/or services for those individuals with a qualified disability who self identify.
+Title II of the Americans with Disabilities Act, Accessibility Act (ADAAA) of 2008 and Section 504 of the Rehabilitation Act of 1973 dictate that an institution must make reasonable academic adjustments and provide auxiliary aids and/or services for those individuals with a qualified disability who self identify.
 To determine reasonable adjustments, auxiliary aids and/or services, ODS will seek current documentation of the student’s disorder/impairment, as well as information from appropriate University personnel regarding essential standards for courses, programs, services, activities, and facilities.

 - Disability Services